 - 505. RESEARCH IN COMMUNICATIVE DISORDERS.
 3 cr.
-A quantitative and qualitative study of research which prepares graduate students majoring in communicative disorders to critically read, evaluate and generate research in communicative disorders, including historical, descriptive and experimental processes, statistical and research designs, sampling procedures, collecting and processing research data, and disseminating research. - 520.
+A quantitative and qualitative study of research which prepares graduate students majoring in communicative disorders to critically read, evaluate and generate research in communicative disorders, including historical, descriptive and experimental processes, statistical and research designs, sampling procedures, collecting and processing research data. and disseminating research. - 520.
 SEMINAR IN ARTICULATION.
 3 cr.
 A study and comparison of contemporary theories of Distinctive Feature Analyses, Phonological Rule Systems, and Traditional Articulation Developments.
 Emphasis is on the theories as related to articulation remediation - 525.
 CURRENT TOPICS IN STUTTERING RESEARCH AND REMEDIATION.
 3 cr.
 Intensive study of research related to theories of disfluent speech and current management of stuttering behaviors. - 528.
 SEMINAR IN COMMUNICATIVE LANGUAGE DISORDERS IN CHILDREN.
 3 cr.
 Intensive study of research literature in childhood language disorders.
 Emphasis is on student readings, discussions, analyses, and practical therapeutic application of current language theories. - 530.
 SEMINAR IN SPEECH/LANGUAGE PATHOLOGY: DIAGNOSTICS.
 3 cr.
 Selected topics and evaluative instruments pertaining to the diagnosis of communicative disorders. - 542.
 SEMINAR IN VOICE DISORDERS.
 3 cr.
-An advanced study of voice disorders associated with organic laryngeal pathologies, neurologic, disease, and psychogenic disorders. - 550.
+An advanced study of voice disorders associated with organic laryngeal pathologies, neurologic, disease, and psychogenic disorders including their perceptual/instrumental identification and management. - 550.
 NEUROLOGICAL DISORDERS I-INTRODUCTION AND IDENTIFICATION.
 3 cr.
-The study of the neuropathologies and communication disorders associated with neurological impairments such as aphasia, apraxia, closed head injury, dysarthria, dysphagia, and right hemisphere impaired. - 552.
+The study of the neuropathologies and communication disorders associated with neurological impairments such as aphasia, apraxia, closed head injury, dysarthria, right hemisphere impairment, and degenerative diseases. - 552.
 NEUROLOGICAL DISORDERS II-EVALUATION AND MANAGEMENT.
 3 cr.
-The study of evaluation and management strategies for neurological disorders such as aphasia, apraxia, dysarthria, right hemisphere impaired, closed head injury, and dysphagia.
+The study of evaluation and management strategies for neurological disorders such as aphasia, apraxia, closed head injury, dysarthria, right hemisphere impairment, and degenerative diseases.
 These disorders are introduced in Neurological Disorders I (CODI 550).
 Prerequisite: 550. - 560.
 SEMINAR IN AUGMENTATIVE/ALTERNATIVE COMMUNICATION FOR PERSONS WITH SEVERE EXPRESSIVE DISORDERS.
 3 cr.
 Emphasis is upon research applications and clinical demonstrations of augmentative and alternative strategies and techniques for cerebral and neurological disorders as they affect speech production for speaking and non-speaking individuals. - 561.
 SEMINAR IN OROPHARYNGEAL INVOLVEMENT.
 3 cr.
-Emphasis is upon research and clinical applications for cleft and dysphagic involved persons.
+Emphasis is upon evaluation/diagnosis and management of oropharyngeal dysphagia in pediatric to geriatric populations as well as research and clinical applications for cleft involved persons.
 (Formerly Seminar in Speech Habilitation for Persons with Cleft Palate.) - 570.
 SEMINAR IN THE PROFESSION.
 3 cr.
 Education related to employment in different professional settings including ethics, policies, and procedural safeguards.
 Prerequisite: Permission of Instructor. - 576.
 PRACTICUM-SITE I. 1-6 cr.
-Clinical practicum with communicatively handicapped individuals in on-campus clinic.
+Clinical practicum with individuals with communicative disorders in on-campus clinic.
 Students must accumulate the clinical clock hours required by the American Speech-Language-Hearing Association.
 Practicum for this course must be at a site different from that used for CODI 581, 582, and 586.
 Prerequisite: Permission of Instructor and 25 hours of supervised observation, and completion of speech, language, and hearing screening test. - 577.
 AUDIOLOGY ISSUES FOR THE SPEECH-LANGUAGE PATHOLOGIST.
 3 cr.
 Current audiology procedures/issues pertinent to speech-language pathology including hearing screening, amplification, assistive listening devices, auditory processing disorder (APD), and management options for cochlear implant recipients.
 Prerequisite: 151, 480, and 485 or Permission of Instructor.